Maintaining Healthy Horse Teeth: 5 Things You Need to Know About Your Horse’s Teeth

 Wave Mouth: Yet another form of uneven wear in horses.
 In some cases, the teeth may wear down to the gum, opening the possibility for a bone infection.

 Don’t be shy to ask your veterinarian questions about your horse’s teeth.
-It’s likely your veterinarian has advice on how to best monitor your horse’s teeth and gum health.
+Your veterinarian likely has advice on how to best monitor your horse’s teeth and gum health.

 As you know, a sore tooth or mouth can be all-consuming and cause you to feel terrible.
 The same holds true for your horse.
-Keep any eye on your horse’s teeth and remember the signs and symptoms of dental problems.
+Remember the signs and symptoms of dental problems in horses and keep an eye on their teeth.

-A healthy horse is a happy horse!
+Having healthy horse teeth is a happy horse!
 Thank you for taking such great care of your horse.